 1) MONTHLY FREE SPAY/NEUTER DRAWING – We are holding an online drawing for 2 FREE spay or neuter surgeries monthly (you don’t have to be considered low income to participate in the drawing).
 The drawing will be held on our Facebook page.
-Just visit our Facebook page to enter…all you have to do is ‘LIKE’ and ‘SHARE’ the ‘Spay/Neuter Giveaway’ picture on our page.
+Just visit our Facebook page to enter…all you have to do is post your a photo of your pet, then simply ‘LIKE’ and ‘SHARE’ the ‘Spay/Neuter Giveaway’ picture on our page.
 You must do both to be eligible!
 We are trying to spread the word about the importance of spay/neuter!

 2) ‘SPAY IT FORWARD’ #AZGives FUNDRAISER – We are only able to provide spay/neuter assistance through generous supporters and grant funding.
 Throughout March, we are also holding a “Spay It Forward” online fundraiser to raise $3000 which will allow us to spay/neuter numerous pets.
 You can help a less fortunate pet owner by Spaying It Forward.